piotrjurkiewicz/topohub/docs/index.rst

     topo_cls = topohub.mininet.TOPO_CLS['gabriel/25/0']
     topo_cls = topohub.mininet.TOPO_CLS['backbone/africa']

-    # Alternatively you can also load a topology using node names instead integer IDs as node identifiers
+    # Alternatively, you can also load a topology using node names instead integer IDs as node identifiers
     # (this will not work for 'backbone' category topologies which have unnamed or duplicated name nodes)
     topo_cls = topohub.mininet.TOPO_NAMED_CLS['topozoo/Abilene']
     topo_cls = topohub.mininet.TOPO_NAMED_CLS['sndlib/polska']